 The research directions of WISER are driven by looking closely at the energy sector today.
 There are various signs that suggest rapid transformation for future developments in the energy industry.
 Governments around the world pass legislation in order to incorporate sustainable energy sources and technologies to enable the efficient use of energy systems.
 Broadly, the energy industry trends WISER will be researching fall into four Research Thrust Areas:

-• Outage Management: is the processes and systems used by electrical grid operators to assist in restoration of power.
+Outage Management: is the processes and systems used by electrical grid operators to assist in the restoration of power.

 WISER will also recruit graduate and undergraduate students from underrepresented groups to increase minority participation in science and engineering and especially interdisciplinary collaborations and exposure to industry-academia partnerships.